Retford

-In 1878 an Act of Parliament extended the borough of East Retford to include the village of Ordsall, West Retford and part of the parish of Clarborough.
-It is administered by Bassetlaw District Council, which itself is now a non-constituent partner member of the Sheffield City Region Combined Authority.
+The borough of East Retford was enlarged in 1878 to include Ordsall, West Retford and part of the parish of Clarborough.
+The East Retford constituency was a noted example of a rotten borough, being effectively controlled by local landowners the Dukes of Newcastle until reformed in the early nineteenth century.
+Retford and the surrounding area was also a centre of Nonconformism.

-In addition to being an ancient market town and infamous Rotten Borough, Retford is known as being at the centre of Nonconformism, with the origins of the Pilgrims, Baptists and Wesleys being in this area.

-History

-Origins of the name
+Etymology

 The origins of the town's name are unknown and have been subject to much debate, but consensus seems to conclude that it gets its name from an ancient ford crossing the River Idle.
 There is considerable variation in how its name has been spelt historically, although in early usage it is usually styled as Redeforde or Redforde.
 A common explanation of the name is that the river water was tinged red due to the frequent crossing of people and livestock disturbing the clay river bed.

 Other traditions include that it refers to the reeds that are plentiful in the river, or that the name references the Battle of the River Idle which was said to tinge the Idle red with blood.

-Wilmshurst proposes another theory as to the origin of the name:
+Writing in 1908, local historian Edwin Wilmshurst proposed another theory:

 The historical importance of the town as a river crossing is underlined by the fact that one of the main streets is named 'Bridgegate'.

-The official name of the town is still East Retford, although this refers only to the historically larger of the two settlements on either side of the Idle.
-The inhabitants of the town and the people in the surrounding area traditionally refer to the town simply as 'Retford'.
+The town is generally known as Retford, although the borough was officially called 'East Retford' right up until its abolition in 1974, despite West Retford having been absorbed into the borough in 1878.
+The town's charter trustees still use the name East Retford, but the Ordnance Survey now labels the town Retford on its maps, and the post town is likewise just Retford.

+History

 Settlement

 The first land settled was on the western side of the ford, this area being less liable to flooding.
-However, as the community grew it spread to occupy land on the other bank of the river, and it was this eastern part of the town that eventually became more important; hence Retford's alternative (and, for administrative purposes, still official) name of East Retford.
+However, as the community grew it spread to occupy land on the other bank of the river, and it was this eastern part of the town that eventually became more important; hence Retford's alternative name of East Retford.
 The centre of Retford is characterised by a large Market Square surrounded by Georgian period architecture.
 The Retford Conservation Area contains the historic cores of both West and East Retford, which sit either side of the River Idle.
 The Conservation Area also extends southwards up to and including the 18th century Chesterfield Canal.
 The town also includes the small villages and hamlets that are adjacent to it, which have effectively become suburbs of the town.
 These include Ordsall and Babworth.